zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/understanding-two-way-and-three-way-matching.md

 - Purchases where quantity verification is critical

 Many organisations use a combination of both approaches, applying the appropriate matching method based on the type of purchase.

-## Need help?

-Contact your organisation administrator or Zudello support for assistance with two-way and three-way matching.